laserpants/trombone/docs/authentication.rst

 Message authentication can be disabled with the ``-x`` command line switch.
 Doing so in a production environment is not recommended, since it renders the system vulnerable to unauthorized access.

 ..
 WARNING::
-   Disabling authentication gives everyone access to your API.
+   Deactivating message authentication gives everyone full access to your API.
+The ``-x`` flag should be used for test and development purposes only.

 Allowing access from localhost
 ``````````````````````````````